cgorski03/foreup-bot-webapp/README.md

 ## Technologies Used

-- **React:** The frontend is developed using the React framework.
-This enables a smooth and responsive UI.
+- **React:** The frontend is developed using the React Javascript framework.

 - **AWS Cognito:** Ensures secure and scalable user authentication.